GOVTNZ/print-ready/docs/js-website-intergration.md

 # Javascript Integration Guide

+`printready-base.js` provides modular functions to generate print-specific content for your web pages.

+`printready-site.js` implients the modular functions in the base file.
+As detailed below ot should be edited to intergrate with your website.

 ## Displaying Agency name for Printing

-If your printed pages already include your organisation’s logo, then this step is optional.
-You could also choose to add the example output below as a hardcoded component in your HTML, instead of injecting it via JavaScript.
+**If your printed pages already include your organisation’s logo, then this is optional.** You could also choose to add the example output below as a hardcoded component in your HTML, instead of injecting it via JavaScript.

-In either case, be sure to replace `AGENCY_NAME` with the name of your agency or organisation.
+Replace `AGENCY_NAME` with the name of your agency or organisation.

 The `showAgency` function generates an HTML snippet containing the agency name for the print view.